stoplightio/docs/articles/editor/view-history-changes.md

 * The files updated by the change

-* The differences (known as a 'diff') between each file before and after the change occurred
+* The differences (known as the 'diff') between each file before and after the change occurred

 See the image below for an overview of the contents of the change view.